tencentyun/intlcloud-documents/doc_new/238_云数据库SQL Server/intl_en/C19127_性能相关问题_intl_en.md

 3. **The use of SQL Server agent is supported.**

 ### In which regions and AZs can TencentDB for SQL Server be used?
-Tencent Cloud currently offers a number of available regions: East China (Shanghai), South China (Guangzhou), Hong Kong, and North America.
+Tencent Cloud currently offers a number of available regions: East China (Shanghai), South China (Guangzhou), South China (Hong Kong), and North America.
 For more information, see [Regions and AZs](https://cloud.tencent.com/document/product/238/7520).